AlgoTrader5/cryptogui/README.md

 1) Install Bryant Moscon's cryptostore from github

-2) Run cryptostore using the config.yaml in this (cryptogui) repository.
-Ensure ZMQ pass through is enabled.
+2) Run cryptostore using the config.yaml in this (cryptogui) repository and ensure the following: ZMQ pass through is enabled and delta=False for L2 book.

-3) Open new terminal and change into this project's root folder.
+3) Open new terminal and change into this cryptogui root folder.

 4) Run start.bat